mgely/PyRatFun/README.md

-# ratfun
+# PyRatFun
-Rational Function manipulations in python (and some extensions to the NumPy  Polynomial class)
+Rational Function manipulations in python (and some extensions to the NumPy  Polynomial class), adapted from the ratfun package.